TYPONiels-DE/techradar/README.md

-# TYPONiels Techradar-Extension for TYPO3
+# TYPONiels Techradar-Extension (Importer) for TYPO3

 With this extension, [My Techradar](https://radar.niels-langlotz.com) can be easily imported into TYPO3 to have the data directly in the CMS (e.g. for Solr).